A topic from the subject of Advanced Chemistry in Chemistry.

 • Surroundings: The surroundings are everything outside the system.

-• Energy: Energy is the ability to do work.
+• Energy: Energy is the capacity to do work or cause change.

-• Entropy: Entropy is a measure of the disorder of a system.
+• Entropy (S): Entropy is a measure of the disorder or randomness of a system.
+Higher entropy indicates greater disorder.

 Chemical thermodynamics is a powerful tool that can be used to understand and predict the behavior of chemical systems.
 It is used in a wide variety of applications, including: